ulixee/platform/miner/docs/overview/configuration.md

 ### Disable ChromeAlive!

-ChromeAlive! will be automatically enabled for Hero and DataboxForHero sessions if `@ulixee/apps-chromealive-core` is installed locally.
+ChromeAlive! will be automatically enabled for Hero and DatastoreForHero sessions if `@ulixee/apps-chromealive-core` is installed locally.

 To disable launching ChromeAlive!, you can include `process.env.ULX_DISABLE_CHROMEALIVE='true'` at the top of your script, or set the corresponding variable in your shell environment.